nikiimisal/Git-Github/Gitlab setup & some Commands.md

 📋 Copy the full key shown on screen.

-⚙️ 4.
+## ⚙️ 4.
 Add SSH Key to GitLab

 Now go to your GitLab account:

-Click on your Profile Picture → Edit Profile
+1. Click on your Profile Picture → Edit Profile

-In sidebar → Access → SSH Keys
+2. In sidebar → Access → SSH Keys

-Paste your copied key into the field.
+3. Paste your copied key into the field.

-Give it a title (like “My Laptop Key”)
+4. Give it a title (like “My Laptop Key”)

-Click Add key
+5. Click Add key

-📸 Example SSH Key Page:

-🧩 5.
+## 🧩 5.
 Configure Git

 Set your username and email (same as GitLab):